Ceftriaxone Viatris (Ceftriaxone Sodium)

 Storage

-Ceftriaxone Viatris will be stored in the pharmacy or hospital ward.
-The powder is kept in its original container in a cool, dry place protected from light and moisture, at temperatures below 25°C. Once mixed, the solution should be used immediately but can be refrigerated between 2°C and 8°C for up to 24 hours.
-Do not freeze the mixed solution.
+Store Ceftriaxone Viatris in a cool, dry place below 25°C, protected from light and moisture.
+The reconstituted solution should be used immediately or can be refrigerated for up to 24 hours.

 Overdose Information